-There are times when the emergence of strong emotional reactions from group participants will be totally unexpected, even though in retrospect there may have been unspoken signs of this coming forth, all along the way.
+There are times when the emergence of strong emotional reactions from group participants will be totally unexpected, even though in retrospect there were unspoken signs of this coming, all along the way.

-• When working with strong emotional reactions, we can learn to simply describe and reflect the intensity of the reaction back to a group member.
-We don't have to actually do anything about their reactions.
+• When working with strong emotional reactions, we can learn to simply describe and reflect the intensity of the reaction back to a participant.
+We don't have to actually do anything about them.

-In fact, we don't even have to try to make anything better, we don't need to be overly reassuring, we don't have to comfort them, and we don't need to take the edge off their struggle.
+In fact, we don't even have to try to make anything better, we don't need to be overly reassuring, we don't have to comfort them, or take the edge off their struggle.

-The facilitator does their best to describe what is happening to them, what is happening between them and the group, or what is happening between them and ourselves, in a straightforward manner.
+We just learn to describe what is happening to them, or between them and the group, or between them and ourselves.

-The facilitator often must enter the client's emotional storms and feel their intense emotional experiences - withstanding them - and then the facilitator can simply attempt to put words to what they are experiencing in that storm.
-This is no easy task, but one that must be modeled to the group to show what is possible.

-• It is the facilitator's job to get the various group members to communicate in this manner as well.
+We often must enter the client's emotional storms and feel their intense emotional experiences - withstanding them - and then we can simply attempt to put words to what we experience in that storm.
+It is our job to get all the various group members to do this as well.

-Sometimes, a certain individual will bring forth a necessary challenge or attack on the group itself, to force a developmental shift among the relationships happening (or not happening) in the group.
+Sometimes, a certain participant will bring forth a necessary challenge or attack on the group itself, in order to force a developmental shift among the relationships happening (or not happening) in the group.
 Can we as facilitators withstand this attack, and recognize the growth opportunity being rendered?

-Otherwise, the tendency for the facilitator (or the group) will be to make nice, take the edge off, and merge with the individual's experience or projection?
-Or might the facilitator (or the group) further the conflict by defending their position by explaining themselves better to the individual, or by letting the group attacking back with emotional escalations?
-Or might the facilitator shut down because of all the energy being used to manage their internal reactions?
+Instead, will we (or the group) make nice, take the edge off, and merge with the participant's experience?
+Or might we (or the group) further the conflict by defending our positions by explaining ourselves better to the individual, or by letting the group attacking back with emotional escalations?
+Or will we shut down due to all the energy we use managing our own internal reactions?

-Amid an individual's emotion storm, what is at stake is always the vital question: "What can become possible between group members, now that someone has become noticeably disturbed by someone else?"
+In the midst of an individual's emotion storm, what is at stake is always the vital question: "What can now become possible between group members now that someone has become noticeably disturbed by someone else?"

-The hope is that the inevitable emotional reaction - or re-enactment - from a group member can finally be experienced as something other than hostage-taking hostility or something painfully ruinous.
+The hope is that the inevitable emotional reaction - or re-enactment - from a group participant can at last be experienced as something other than hostage-taking hostility or something painfully ruinous.

-• We can stay aware that an emotional reaction is most likely an unconscious attempt on the part of one group member to create a new and transformative space within themselves - and perhaps within the group - for something which has been long shut off or denied.
+• We can learn to stay aware that an emotional reaction is most likely an unconscious attempt on the part of one participant to create a new space within themselves - and perhaps within the group - for something which has been long shut off or denied.